Trump's court and campaign schedule is looking chaotic

 Running for president of the US is an arduous task even in the best of times.

 Seeking the White House while facing multiple indictments and the prospect of multiple civil and criminal trials is an almost unimaginable task.
-That, however, is the realty that Donald Trump currently confronts.
+That, however, is the reality that Donald Trump currently confronts.

 A presidential campaign involves near nonstop campaigning and fundraising through a long season of state primaries that determine the party nomination followed by a general election campaign under the intense scrutiny of the national media.